nelson-n/nelson-n.github.io/_posts/2023-01-07-Map-Takeaways.md

 The set of takeaways posited above paint a rather dim picture of human faculties and our ability to state meaningful things about the Universe.
 Humans cannot know objective truths, language is necessarily inaccurate, and hierarchies of belief and action are not founded.
 Things get even worse when you introduce the Void, the inherent ability of humans to iteratively negate any Truth until the set of all possible Truths has been destroyed[^8].
 Putting together the flaws of language with the ability to negate any conclusion, one cannot help but arrive at an even darker conclusion about the relationship of humans to knowledge.

-In the equilibrium, all knowledge goes to zero.
+In the equilibrium, all words go to zero.[^9]
 In the equilibrium, all wisdom goes to zero.
-In the equilibrium, all words go to zero.[^9]
+In the equilibrium, all knowledge goes to zero.

 This harsh Reality is not an excuse to do nothing, but rather a token to call on as one performs actions in the Universe.
 It should not be a disappointing fact of life, but rather a liberating one.
 In a paradoxical manner, the understanding that knowledge goes to zero liberates one from the burden of knowledge.
 Bataille accurately posited that one cannot both know and not be destroyed.
 The solution to this paradox is to destroy knowledge.
 Then one may both Know and not be destroyed.
 In this sense, knowledge is a local maxima.
 One must undergo the painful process of acquiring knowledge in order to arrive at a place where it may be destroyed.
-One then continues with only a souvenir (token) of their past journey, the Knowledge that knowledge goes to zero.
+One may then continues with only a souvenir (token) of their past journey, the Knowledge that knowledge goes to zero.

 "In a strange and beautiful valley, a mountain looming over the horizon beckons.
 Answer its call, ascend the peak, and gaze down into the valley from Olympian heights.
 From hence, return to the valley and roam, all experiences now imbued with celestial clarity."